ast-fortiss-tum/MultiSim/README.md

 [ Content will be added soon! ]

-This repo provides the MultiSim test generation approach, a testing technique which combines an ensemble of simulator during search-based testing to identify simulator-agnostic failures.
-This repo provides the integration of a LKAS case where a DNN model is tested in navigating a car on a road without obstacles.
+This repo provides the MultiSim test generation approach, a testing technique which combines an ensemble of simulators during search-based testing to identify simulator-agnostic failures.
+This repo provides the integration of a LKAS case study where a DNN model is tested in navigating a car on a road without obstacles.
 Integrated simulators are Donkey, Udacity and BeamNG.
 The framework builds upon [OpenSBT](https://github.com/opensbt/opensbt-core) 0.1.7.

 <img align="center" src="/images/simulators_intro.png" height="200"/>